SAP-samples/cloud-cap-samples-java/README.md

     <http://localhost:8080/>: This should show the automatically generated index page of served paths.
     <http://localhost:8080/fiori.html>: This is the actual bookshop application UI.

-    You'll start with an empty stock of books as this procedure starts the bookshop application with an empty in-memory SQLite database.
+    You'll start with a predefined stock of books as this procedure starts the bookshop application with a CSV-initialized in-memory H2 database.

     Two mock users are defined for local development:
     - User: `user`, password: `user` to browse books
     - User: `admin`, password: `admin` to manage books and orders

 ## Using IntelliJ Idea (Community and Ultimate)

 IntelliJ can handle the project more or less out-of-the-box.
 Since some of the event handlers in the project rely on